baumannzone/entucasa/src/fresh-made-paella/README.md

 ### Seafood paella
 > 20.00 per person

 A classic Spanish dining experience.
-Our seafood paella is made with Spanish Bomba rice and a chef’s selection of seafood.
+Our seafood paella is made with home made seafood broth, Spanish Bomba rice and a chef’s selection of seafood.

 ### Valenciana paella
 > 20.00 per person

 The original recipe of all paellas.
-Made with pork ribs, chicken, green beans and bomba rice.
+Made with home made broth, pork ribs, chicken, green beans and bomba rice.

 ### Vegan Paella
 > 18.00 per person

 The perfect choice for vegetarians and vegans.
-Chef’s selection of vegetables, rice, homemade tomato sauce and vegetable broth.
+Chef’s selection of vegetables, rice, homemade tomato sauce and vegetable home made broth.